“There’s a great future in plastics.” Really?!

 In addition, 3D printing is additive.
 Instead of taking a pile of material, using what is needed and dealing with a remainder as in traditional manufacturing . . . material is added in layers exactly as needed without the cutaway waste.

-There are disclaimers: one is that many 3D projects require supports which are discarded after manufacture.
+There are disclaimers: one is that many 3D projects require supports that are discarded after manufacture.
 Smart developers are producing new solutions to this and other problems every day.

 Three Concepts from 3D printing that contribute to sustainability